 PropTech in 2022: 3 key trends to watch

 When the pandemic struck in 2020, almost overnight, office workers switched to remote working and PropTech quickly became a business imperative.
 To manage the fallout of the crisis, landlords, property managers, and occupiers embraced tools that enabled COVID-safe digital interaction such as virtual tours, electronic rent payments, visitor management systems, and automated lease abstraction.
-When 2021 arrived, it ushered in a different scenario, which emphasized accommodating the ‘new normal’ and preparing companies for long-term hybrid working.
+When 2021 arrived, it ushered in a different scenario, which emphasised accommodating the ‘new normal’ and preparing companies for long-term hybrid working.
 The ‘new normal’ was simply becoming ‘normal’.

 2021 was also the year that PropTech attracted attention beyond the usual real estate insiders and technology investors.
-This specialized technology was on the broader business community’s radar.
-Senior decision-makers across a breadth of industries began to acknowledge the close links between workplace and workforce, recognizing that this relationship plays an essential role in the success of the hybrid model.
+This specialised technology was on the broader business community’s radar.
+Senior decision-makers across a breadth of industries began to acknowledge the close links between workplace and workforce, recognising that this relationship plays an essential role in the success of the hybrid model.
 It wasn’t just the real estate team and sometimes the finance department interested in how PropTech could be leveraged – human resources and the C-suite were now in on the action.

-As we look to 2022, many businesses are still trying to define which hybrid model will work best for their organization in the long run.
+As we look to 2022, many businesses are still trying to define which hybrid model will work best for their organisation in the long run.
 As a result, PropTech will be pushed further into mainstream strategic business conversations and inspire developments in three key areas:

 Greater collaboration between HR and real estate

-Regardless of which hybrid model businesses choose, their office space will need to be optimized to balance health and wellness with employee performance.
+Regardless of which hybrid model businesses choose, their office space will need to be optimised to balance health and wellness with employee performance.
 HR’s overarching role is to ensure employees feel safe and motivated when they’re in the office.
-Facility managers can ensure these objectives are fulfilled by planning appropriate layouts, selecting desk-reservation apps, and analyzing new space requirements while monitoring attendance, indoor air quality, and access.
+Facility managers can ensure these objectives are fulfilled by planning appropriate layouts, selecting desk-reservation apps, and analysing new space requirements while monitoring attendance, indoor air quality, and access.
 Silos between departments must be broken down to facilitate true collaboration and create a safe and engaging environment.